hyperscandev/hyperscandev.github.io/nero.md

 # Installing Nero

 ## Overview
-Nero is the recommended software for burning Hyperscan CD's according to a Sunplus leaked document.
+Nero is the recommended software for burning Hyperscan CD's according to Sunplus.
 The latest version of Nero costs **$$$** so instead we are going to install an older version around the time the Hyperscan was released.

 ### TLDR